ttilley02/devit/README.md

 #### PATCH /api/offers/dev/:offer_id

-Will alter the response field only
+Will alter the response field only (Boolean)

 ## Ratings